Tag

 Forza Horizon 5

-Few games get the absolute thrill of driving a ridiculously fast car the way that the Forza Horizon series does, and its latest chapter is another example of pure petrolhead bliss.
+Few games get the absolute thrill of driving a ridiculously fast the way that the Forza Horizon series does, and its latest chapter is another example of pure petrolhead bliss.
 Shifting to the warm climate of Mexico, Forza Horizon 5 sticks to its template and hits top gear right from the start with its selection of vehicles, activities, and a constant sense of reward for being a speed demon.
 Beyond its superb gameplay, Forza Horizon 5 also takes time to emphasize a personal connection between man and machine, as it balances epic showcase events with personal moments of reflection and car culture.

 See our Forza Horizon 5 review.